camoto-project/gamemusicjs/README.md

 ## Installation as an end-user

-If you wish to use the command-line `gamemus` utility to work with music files directly, you can install the library globally on your system:
+If you wish to use the command-line `gamemus` utility to work with music files directly, you can install the CLI globally on your system:

-    npm install -g @camoto/gamemusic
+    npm install -g @camoto/gamemusic-cli

-For Arch Linux users the AUR package `gamemusicjs` is also available.
+For Arch Linux users the AUR package `gamemusic-cli` is also available.

 ### Command line interface